Steve Kerr and Draymond Green have had their fair share of verbal altercations over the years.

 Everybody remembers what happened in the locker room at halftime of the Warriors' win in Oklahoma City on Feb.
 27, 2016.

 But do you remember what Kerr said to Draymond during his NBA Coach of the Year press conference in April 2016?

 "Draymond -- don't ever change.
 Keep yelling at me, I'm gonna keep yelling at you," he said.
 "It's the best.
 He provides the edge that this team needs.
 Without Draymond, we'd be in trouble.
 We would be too quiet, and too nice."

-Kerr recently sat down with NBC Sports Bay Area's Kerith Burke and Logan Murdock for a conversation on the "Runnin' Plays" podcast, and discussed how he and the three-time NBA champion are similar.
+Kerr recently sat down with NBC Sports Bay Area's Kerith Burke and Logan Murdock for a conversation on the "Runnin' Plays" podcast, and discussed how he and Green are similar.
 In the process, he told an amazing story.

 "We are equally as competitive and we are equally as likely to blow up," Kerr explained.
 "Either one of us will snap -- he'll get a "T" (technical foul), I'll break a clipboard.
 It's just the way we're built.
 That's how much it means to us.

 "My family would tell you a story -- when I was about six years old, we had an Easter egg hunt at my cousin's house.
 They had all the eggs laid out and they had one big golden egg that was the big prize.
 I didn't find it, and when I saw somebody else found it ...
 I lost it.
 I completely lost it -- crying.
 My poor mom and dad, they were so embarrassed.

 "And this kind of stuff used to happen all the time.
 If I didn't do well in sports ... pitching, if I gave up a hit, I'd throw my glove on the ground.
 I would snap.

 "That's how Draymond is, right?
 We bonded over our ability to snap."

 [RELATED: Outsider Observations: How Warriors' rookies stack up]